-The financing of universal service obligations requires a priori that the Authority or an independent body approved by the Authority finds that an undertaking has suffered an unfair burden.
-Regulation 31 of the Regulations stipulates that the Authority shall compensate the designated undertaking from public funds with the approval of the Minister responsible for finance and, or from sharing the net cost between the providers of the electronic communications networks and services.
+Proposed Decision Universal Service Obligations on Electronic Communications Services funds with the approval of the Minister responsible for finance and, or from sharing the net cost between providers of electronic communications networks and services.
 The identification of the source of the USO funding, which could depend on the nature of the universal service in question, shall be considered and dealt with by the MCA in a separate consultation.